-Thursday was a long day for Minerva Cisneros, a Mexican mother of two in Winston-Salem.
+Thursday was a long day for Minerva Garcia, a Mexican mother of two in Winston-Salem.
 Minerva and her supporters in the Sanctuary City Coalition Winston-Salem spent the day in Charlotte, meeting with officials at Immigration Customs Enforcement (ICE).
 ICE has given Minerva until June 30 to return to her native Mexico.

 After returning from Charlotte, over a dozen Sanctuary City activists squeezed into Minerva’s small, but warmly decorated modular home on the outskirts of South Winston to discuss what to do next.
 With just over 30 days before her deportation order takes effect, there’s no time to waste.

 Minerva’s story is one that has become commonplace since Trump took office and ramped up deportations of non-criminals.
 Minerva isn’t a “bad hombre.”
 Her only crime is coming to this country without papers.
 She’s a caring mother, who came to this country 17 years ago so that her oldest son, who is blind could get a good education.

 Her home state of Guerrero, Mexico does not have specialized education for the blind.
 (Guerrero is a hotbed of drug-related violence, not the kind of place a mother without a criminal record should be exiled to.)

 Her oldest son is now an adult.
 He’s a kind, soft-spoken young man, with a talent for singing, but he still relies on his mom for day-to-day assistance.
 Minerva’s is afraid that she will be separated from her son and the rest of her family.
 If deported, Minerva would have to wait at least 10 years to re-enter the U.S.